TL;DR

 Life after 50 is often a time of reflection and planning.
 With children having flown the nest and retirement on the horizon, many of us begin to think more seriously about the financial legacy we'll leave behind and how we can protect ourselves and our loved ones against life's unexpected turns.

 It's in this context that Over 50s Life Insurance becomes a popular topic.
-You've likely seen the adverts promising a guaranteed cash payout for your family with no medical questions asked.
+You've likely seen the adverts promising a subject to terms cash claim payment for your family with no medical questions asked.
 But as our awareness of health grows, a crucial question arises: what about illness?
 If you were to be diagnosed with a serious condition like cancer or have a stroke, would these policies help?

 Do these policies include illness cover too?

-Let's address the central question head-on: No, a standard 'Guaranteed Acceptance Over 50s Life Insurance' policy does not typically include critical illness cover.
+Let's address the central question head-on: No, a standard 'subject to terms Acceptance Over 50s Life Insurance' policy does not typically include critical illness cover.

 This is the most important distinction to understand.
-These plans are designed with one primary purpose: to pay out a fixed, tax-free lump sum when you die.
-They are a form of 'whole of life' insurance, meaning they will pay out no matter when you pass away, as long as you keep up with your monthly premiums.
+These plans are designed with one primary purpose: to pay out a fixed, potentially tax-efficient lump sum when you die.
+They are a form of 'whole of life' insurance, meaning they may pay out no matter when you pass away, as long as you keep up with your monthly premiums.

-So, while a standard Over 50s plan provides a valuable safety net for funeral costs or leaving a small gift, it will not provide a financial payout if you become seriously ill.
+So, while a standard Over 50s plan provides a valuable safety net for funeral costs or leaving a small gift, it will not provide a financial claim payment if you become seriously ill.

 However, this is not the end of the story.
 It is absolutely possible for someone over 50 to get both life insurance and critical illness cover.
 This is achieved through a different type of policy – a Medically Underwritten Life Insurance policy.
 This is where the real choice lies for many people in their 50s and 60s.